zacksiegfried/biovalley/README.md

 Bioinformatics tools and tutorials

 ### microbiome_clustering
-Generating clusters of microbiome populations using a distance matrix and metadata file__ Run omeClust_demo.sh to produce demo results in an output folder
+Generating clusters of microbiome populations using a distance matrix and metadata file <br />
+Run omeClust_demo.sh to produce demo results in an output folder <br />